Religion in Marseille: Islam

 As official data on religion are generally not collected in France on the principle of secularism ("laïcité"), the precise number of Muslims in Marseille is not available.
-Various sources estimate Muslims to constitute 20% of the city's population.
-A survey of high-school students carried out in 2000–2001 suggests that 30% of young people have a Muslim background.
+An unverified source estimate Muslims to constitute 20% of the city's population.
+A survey of high-school students carried out in 2000–2001 suggests that 30–40% of young people have a Muslim background.
 In 2015, The Guardian reported that were 250,000 Muslims in Marseille.

-In Marseille, there are seven halal abattoirs during Eid al-Adha, 73 prayer spaces, including 10 in the city center.
+In Marseille, there are seven halal abattoirs during Eid al-Adha, 73 prayer spaces, including 10 in the city centre.
+The city still does not have an official mosque.

-Unlike in some other parts of France, Muslim minorities live within city limits, often side-by-side with the native population.
-A 2008 study concluded that French children of North African descent in Marseille were three times as likely to have friends of a different ethnic background as anywhere else in France.

-A sizable minority of 32% Muslims in Marseille were born in France.
-Muslim immigrants to the city are mostly from the Maghreb and Comoro Islands.
-Muslims are particularly concentrated in the North districts ("quartiers Nord"), in the working-class districts of the city.

 Religiosity

 According to a 2011 survey, three-quarters of the Muslims in Marseille considered themselves actively observant Muslims, one-quarter responded no, and 3% of respondents declined to answer.
 Of those who considered themselves actively observant, 40% stated that they prayed, and 11% added that they attended a mosque on a regular basis.
 The intensity of religious practice was not gender-related; a few more women indicated they actively practised (39%, in comparison with 35% of men).